hectorqlucero/br/README.md

+# How to run br - Realstate System
+- git clone
+- cd to your clone dir and type lein with-profile dev run

+# Doc below is for the webgen framework.
+You may need it for reference...

-# br - Parameter-Driven Enterprise Application
+# webgen - Parameter-Driven Enterprise Application

 This project was generated using the WebGen framework template from Clojars.